Thomasines: Dissolution and Transformation

 During 2nd century the Proto-orthodox Christian Church seem to have adopted Diatessaron, compiled between 160 and 175 AD, which excluded all works of Thomasine authorship.
 Irenaeus of Lyons wrote in the late 2nd century that: "since there are four-quarters of the earth [...] it is fitting that the church should have four pillars [...] the four Gospels." and then shortly thereafter made the first known quotation from a fourth gospel – the now-canonical version of the Gospel of John.
 The late 2nd-century Muratorian fragment also recognizes only the three synoptic gospels and John.

 Bible scholar Bruce Metzger wrote regarding the formation of the New Testament canon:

 Although the fringes of the emerging canon remained unsettled for generations, a high degree of unanimity concerning the greater part of the New Testament was attained among the very diverse and scattered congregations of believers not only throughout the Mediterranean world, but also over an area extending from Britain to Mesopotamia.

-Hippolytus of Rome rejected Thomasine writings, associating the community with the proto-gnostic movement of Naassenes, Around 4th century Cyril of Jerusalem rejected Thomasine writings and stated that they have been used by the Manicheans, which signifies that by the time a part of Thomasines had been absorbed by Gnostic groups and consequentially dissolved.
+Hippolytus of Rome rejected Thomasine writings, associating the community with the Proto-Gnostic movement of Naassenes, Around 4th century Cyril of Jerusalem rejected Thomasine writings and stated that they have been used by the Manicheans, which signifies that by the time a part of Thomasines had been absorbed by Gnostic groups and consequentially dissolved.

 Thomasine community however can be regarded as a foundational community for the Syriac Christianity, as in they have laid the foundation of the Christianity in the region and while their successors have been absorbed into the Gnostic milieu, the foundational Thomasine community cannot be fully considered a Gnostic community and rather they were an early Christian community, although this is still debated.
-Saint Thomas Christians are speculated to be a descendant group of Thomasines that eventually accepted core proto-orthodox beliefs, a plausible is the theory that the arrival of Syrian merchants in the late 4th century brought the Thomas tradition with them, with the preexisting Syrian tradition that Thomas ministered in India, coupled with the fact that the earliest archaeological evidence of Indian Christianity dated at 372 CE, it is feasible that Syria’s Thomasine immigrants brought the tradition with them early in antiquity; Correlations between the apocryphal Acts of Thomas and archaeological evidence have led some scholars to place Thomas in Northern India sometime in the middle of the 1st century, others argue for his arrival in South India in 52 CE, based upon oral tradition, songs, sacred places, and knowledge of Rome's trading relationship during the 1st century but regardless of how it arrived, Christianity itself had a foothold in the subcontinent well before the arrival of colonialism and evidence suggests that the Thomas mythos was there as well.
+Saint Thomas Christians are speculated to be a descendant group of Thomasines that eventually accepted core proto-orthodox beliefs.
+A plausible theory is that the arrival of Syrian merchants in the late 4th century brought the Thomas tradition with them, with the preexisting Syrian tradition that Thomas ministered in India, coupled with the fact that the earliest archaeological evidence of Indian Christianity dated at 372 CE, it is feasible that Syria’s Thomasine immigrants brought the tradition with them early in antiquity; Correlations between the apocryphal Acts of Thomas and archaeological evidence have led some scholars to place Thomas in Northern India sometime in the middle of the 1st century, others argue for his arrival in South India in 52 CE, based upon oral tradition, songs, sacred places, and knowledge of Rome's trading relationship during the 1st century but regardless of how it arrived, Christianity itself had a foothold in the subcontinent well before the arrival of colonialism and evidence suggests that the Thomas mythos was there as well.